Variety of power sums and divisors in the moduli space of cubic fourfolds: Apolarity and syzygies

-\end{corollary} \begin{proof} For a general length $10$ apolar subscheme $Z$ of $f$, and every point $p\in Z$, the ideal $I_Z$ has by Lemma \ref{le2sep} a second order linear syzygy vanishing at $p$, so $M_2$ has rank at most $20$ in $p$.
-Thus $M_2$ drops along a Zariski open set of $V_{10}(F)$, hence everywhere along $V_{10}(F)$.
-Similarly, $I_Z$ has by Lemma \ref{le2sep} a pencil of second order linear syzygies vanishing at $p$ if $Z\setminus \{p\}$ is contained in a pencil of sextic curves on a Veronese surface so the second part of the Corollary follows.
+\end{corollary} \begin{proof} The first condition on $Z_0$ and $Z$ is clearly an open condition in $VSP(F,10)$, so $M_2$ has rank at most $20$ along a Zariski open set of $V_{10}(F)$, hence everywhere along $V_{10}(F)$.
+Similarly the second condition on $Z_0$ and $Z$ is open among sets of points $Z$ such that the subset $Z_0$ is contained in a pencil of elliptic sextic curves on a Veronese surface, so the second part of the Corollary follows.

 \end{proof}